 All taxes should be paid regionally.

-Considering the big amount of extra money you have to spend for the fine, it is always recommended to follow the deadline strictly.
+Considering the big amount of extra money you have to spend on the fine, it is always recommended to follow the deadline strictly.
 Don’t be late, even for one business day, or it will be calculated as one full month penalty.

 To deal with some disputes on tax-related issues, we can give you several practical recommendations as follow: